Ideabin/bot/README.md

-bot
-===

-The bot that fetches gists and shares the ideas to the world.
+# The Ideabin Bots

+Bots that do all sorts of awesome stuff.